 Director History

-Grant Sboros Grant Sboros is the Chief Executive Officer of the Company.
+Grant Sboros Grant Sboros is the Chief Executive Officer of the Corporation.
 He previously worked as the Chief Financial Officer of Katanga Mining Limited from 2017 to

 Greece 2019.
-From 2013 to 2017 he was DCFO of Mopani Copper Mines PLC.
+From 2013 to 2017, he was DCFO of Mopani Copper Mines PLC.
 From

-Director since: January 2023 2007 until 2013 Grant was Head of Auditing as a Deloitte partner in Mozambique.
-He is a Chartered Accountant and holds a Honors degree in Accounting Science from the University of South Africa.
+Director since: December 1, 2022 2007 until 2013, Grant was Head of Auditing as a Deloitte partner in Mozambique.
+He is a Chartered Accountant and holds an Honors degree in Accounting Science from the University of South Africa.
 Mr. Sboros has

-Age: 40
+Age: 46

 Independent: No extensive mining experience in Africa in both operations and finance.

 Securities Held (1)

-Common Shares 1,610,000
+Common Shares 19,955,359

 Outstanding Options Nil

 Deferred Share Units 4,250,000

-Restricted Share Units 2,100,000
+Restricted Share Units Nil

-Warrants 200,000
+Warrants 3,561,126

-Other Public Company Board Me mbership
+Other Public Company Board Memb pership

 None.

 Director History

 Neil Said Neil Said is a businessman and corporate securities lawyer who has worked as an officer and legal consultant to numerous Canadian-listed companies in the

 Toronto, Ontario technology, cannabis, mining, oil & gas and healthcare industries.
 Mr. Said

-Director since: December 1, 2022 began his career as a securities lawyer at Osler, Hoskin & Harcourt LLP, wher he worked on a variety of corporate and commercial transactions.
-Mr. Said obtained a Juris Doctor from the Faculty of Law at the University of Toronto and he received a Bachelor of Business Administration with a minor in Economics from Wilfrid Laurier University.
+Director since: December 1, 2022 began his career as a securities lawyer at Osler, Hoskin & Harcourt LLP, where he worked on a variety of corporate and commercial transactions.
+Mr. Said

+Age: 45 obtained a Juris Doctor from the Faculty of Law at the University of Toronto, and he received a Bachelor of Business Administration with a minor in Economics from Wilfrid Laurier University.
-Age: 43

 Independent: Yes

 Securities Held (1)

 Common Shares Nil

 Outstanding Options 1,700,000

 Deferred Share Units Nil

 Restricted Share Units Nil

 Warrants Nil

-Other Public Company Board Mem bership
+Other Public Company Board Meml bership

+None